troysellers/heroku-301-generator/README.md

 ## Kafka
 The introduction section on the Kafka home does an excellent job of explaining what Kafka is, so I encourage you to head over and have a look.
 Also, have a look at the Heroku docs that talk about our service as well.

-For the purpose of this exercise today we will use the multi-tennant kafka service.
+For the purpose of this exercise today we will use the multi-tennant kafka service, currently this service is in beta (unless of course I just haven't updated this README...)

 ## Create a Kafka Producer